BiswajitNanda/BDDFramework_Wishlist/README.md

 <B>Technical Implementation</B>

 This project uses Specflow as the primary test automation tool.
-Specflow is the .NET  equivalent tool in C#.
+Specflow is the .NET  equivalent tool of cucumber in C#.
 To organise the code below, Page Object Model has been implemented.

+The following folders are specially important.
+<b>Config</b> - Holds all config Data
+<b>Features</b> - Holds all feature files
+<b>Steps</b> - All step definition files
+<b>Helper</b> - All helper functions

 <B> Important note </B>
-Sorting could not be implemented because of time constraint and the volatile nature of the web page during test development.
-But the framework has been developed and tests have been implemented for both Add and delete Products from wishlist.
+<u>Sorting could not be implemented because of time constraint and the volatile nature of the web page during test development.
+But the framework has been developed and tests have been implemented for both Add and delete Products from wishlist.  </u>